Spoonity/components/Components/README.md

 ## sp-components

 All components for the library should go inside the `Components/sp-component` directory.
 Components are classified by either Atoms, Molecules, or Organisms.
+Most of the components in this library extends from [NgZorro Angular components](https://ng.ant.design/docs/introduce/en)

 ---